How to Navigate DPJ Adoption as an English Speaker in Quebec

 Step 4: The Psychosocial Assessment — Your Biggest Language Challenge

 The psychosocial assessment (évaluation psychosociale) is the critical gate.
 It is conducted by a regulated social worker or psychoeducator through your regional CISSS.
-It runs 4 to 8 sessions over several weeks and covers your childhood, parenting philosophy, relationship history, emotional resilience, support network, and — for families coming to adoption after infertility — whether you have processed that grief.
+It typically involves 4 to 8 meetings over the assessment period and covers your childhood, parenting philosophy, relationship history, emotional resilience, support network, and — for families coming to adoption after infertility — whether you have processed that grief.

-Your right to be evaluated in English: You have the legal right to request that the psychosocial assessment be conducted in English.
+Requesting an English evaluation: You can request that the psychosocial assessment be conducted in English.
 In Montreal through Batshaw, this is standard.
 Outside Montreal, it requires a formal request, and the availability of a bilingual evaluator in your region affects the timeline.
-In some regions, the wait for a bilingual evaluator is two to four months longer than the wait for a French-speaking evaluator.

 What this means practically: In regions outside Montreal, requesting an English-language evaluation is the right call — but you should make the request as early as possible in the process, ideally when you submit your application, not after the wait queue is already set.